Whippets Drug Canned Whipped Cream Nitrous Oxide Inhalant Abuse Effects & Overdose Risks

-Some do not consider whippets a severe drug, however, the Substance Abuse and Mental Health Service Administration (SAMHSA) , has confirmed it to be one of the most widely abused inhalants.
+Some do not consider whippets a hazardous drug.
+However, the Substance Abuse and Mental Health Services Administration (SAMHSA) has confirmed the Whippet drug as one of the most widely abused inhalants.
 Whippets are more abused than spray paint, gasoline, and lighter fluid.
-Additionally, their website states 4.6% of people aged 12 to 17 reportedly misused Whip its, while 5.6% of individuals 26 and older have inhaled Whippets.
-Lastly, a reported 11.8 million individuals were reported abusing nitrous oxide in 2016.
+Additionally, their website states 4.6% of people aged 12 to 17 reportedly misused Whipits, while 5.6% of individuals 26 and older have inhaled Whippets.
+Lastly, 11.8 million individuals were reported abusing nitrous oxide in 2016.

-4.6% of people between the ages of 12 and 17 are reportedly abusing whippets.
+4.6% of people between 12 and 17 are reportedly abusing whippets.

 5.6% of those over 26 have used whippets.